Aaron98990/ways-of-the-game/goalkeeper.md

 > Impeding the progress of an opponent means moving into the opponent’s path to obstruct, block, slow down or force a change of direction when the ball is not within playing distance of either player.
 >
-> All players have a right to their position on the field of play; being in the way of an opponent is not the same as moving into the way of an opponent.
+> All players have a right to their position on the field of play; being in the way of an opponent is not the same as moving into the way of an opponent. _Law 12.2_
-> - Law 12.2

 If the offense involves contact with the goalkeeper, the restart is a direct free kick.
 Else, the restart is an indirect free kick.
 - [A player fairly stands in front of the goalkeeper during a corner kick and triggers the opponents.](https://youtu.be/1g2DRURrbAo?t=522)